ClementNerma/NightOS/docs/specs/kernel/signals.md

 ### `0x37` UNSHARED_AMS

-Sent to a process when an[abstract memory segment (AMS)](memory.md#abstract-memory-segments) is unshared by the sharer process.
+Sent to a process when an [abstract memory segment (AMS)](memory.md#abstract-memory-segments) is unshared by the sharer process.

 **Datafield:**